SibylLab/Program-Wars/src/markdown/howToPlay.md

 This card allows the player to search for a specific card into the deck.

 **Relation to computer programming:** Searching algorithm enables to locate a particular element present in a given set of elements, which is quite similar to the game's searching card.
+To find out more about searching algorithm you can go to <a href="https://www.geeksforgeeks.org/searching-algorithms/" target="_blank">here</a>.
 <br>

 - Sort